-- 1. Call DFS algorithm on dag G

-- 2. As each vertex is finished, insert it to the front of a linked list

-- 3. Return the linked list of vertices

-- Thus topological sort is a descending sort of vertices based on DFS ► finishing times

-- What is the time complexity?

-- Why does it work?

-- ▶ When a node is finished, it has no unexplored outgoing edges; i.e., all its descendant nodes are already finished and inserted at later spot in final sort
+- 1. Call DFS algorithm on dag G - 2.
+As each vertex is finished, insert it to the front of a linked list - 3.
+Return the linked list of vertices - Thus topological sort is a descending sort of vertices based on DFS finishing times - Why does it work? - When a node is finished, it has no unexplored outgoing edges; i.e. all its descendant nodes are already finished and inserted at later spot in final sort